 The Global Warming Solutions Act (GWSA) required a 25% reduction of greenhouse gas emissions below the 1990 baseline level from all sectors of the economy by 2020.

 Meeting this goal is key to determining whether the state is on track to achieving the more ambitious emissions reduction targets established by the Roadmap Act.
-In a hearing of the Senate Committee on Global Warming and Climate Change on February 15th, EEA Secretary Theoharides indicated preliminary numbers showed that the state had exceeded the target, but also indicated that the data may not be representative as some of the reductions likely can be attributed to the economic slowdown during the COVID-19 pandemic.
-In addition, there is typically a two-year lag between federal data collection and accessibility as data is analyzed and undergoes quality control.
+The state did exceed the target, but the data may not be representative as some of the reductions likely can be attributed to the economic slowdown during the COVID-19 pandemic.

 It is known that emissions reductions in the electric sector were the primary contributors to statewide reductions through 2020.
 To meet future targets, major emissions reductions in the transportation and building sector are needed and progress in these sectors to date has been limited.